- Watersports on the lake

 - River and lakeside golf courses

 With Lake Mulwala and towering river red gums as a backdrop, the twin towns of Mulwala and Yarrawonga deliver a world of adventure.
 Located on either side of the Murray River, enjoy water activities such as fishing, waterskiing and paddle-steamer cruises, as well as tasty food experiences and golf.

 On the banks of Lake Mulwala you’ll find bush camping and walking tracks in Kyffins Reserve.
 For more water-based fun, captain the sleek River of Islands houseboat and glide along the magnificent Murray River.
 Another way to experience the spectacular beauty of the area is on the paddle-steamer PS Cumberoona or riverboat MV Paradise Queen.

 Lake Mulwala is one of Australia’s premier fishing spots for native Murray cod, and you can also hire a 12 person ‘’ complete with a barbeque, sound system and leather lounge.
 Mulwala Water Ski Club offers a range of aquatic adventures, from tube rides to waterskiing and wakeboarding lessons.

-You can taste local produce and wines at the Royal Mail Hotel in Mulwala.
+Taste local produce and wines at the Royal Mail Hotel in Mulwala.
 Or enjoy a cheese and charcuterie board, glass of local wine and views across Lake Mulwala at Blacksmith Provedore.
-A vibrant events calendar includes the Massive Murray Paddle held annually in November and the monthly Mulwala FNC Market.
+Pick up tasty products from at their storefront, RG Provedore, in Yarrawonga.

-Yarrawonga-Mulwala is three hours’ drive from Melbourne and 6h 30min from Sydney.
+Yarrawonga Mulwala is three hours’ drive from Melbourne and 6h 30min from Sydney.
 Or you can fly into Albury Airport and rent a car to make the one-hour drive west.
 On both sides of the river, you’ll find waterside accommodation options, from camping and caravanning to apartments, motels and resorts.